fdschneider/bexis_traits/manuscript/manuscript.md

 ## Common structure of trait datasets

 1. minimal definition of a trait dataset
-2. possible data formats: matrix, occurence table, measurement long table
+2. possible data formats: matrix, occurrence table, measurement long table
 - species--trait matrix is common for sharing taxon-level averages or facts, common for publishing species-level data and literature data. but not raw-data.
 The means of obtaining the average are intransparent and may be biased by local conditions.
-- occurence table is common for empirical replicated measurements of traits, raw data.
+- occurrence table is common for empirical replicated measurements of traits, raw data.
 Ideal for correlation analysis of traits.
 Also, multivariate traits, e.g. morphometric landmarks or biochemical trais.
 Not ideal for merging data from multiple sources.
 - measurement table, longtable: ideal for raw data.
 Machine readable, simple to standardize and for sharing data, merging and combining data.
-- additional information may apply to different layers: on measurement or occurence, co-variate analysis, environmental filters, spatial distribution.
+- additional information may apply to different layers: on measurement or occurrence, co-variate analysis, environmental filters, spatial distribution.

 (figure 1 species-trait matrix plus additional information, vs longtable plus additional information )

 # Towards an Ecological Traitdata Standard

 1. definition of structure: longtable format is most feasible to carry information at measurement level, link to external datasets via globally unique identifiers (or dataset specific)
-- add occurence level information (e.g. location, sex) and measurement level (e.g. aggregated data, statistics) information
+- add occurrence level information (e.g. location, sex) and measurement level (e.g. aggregated data, statistics) information
 - apply taxon name standardization
 - apply trait standardization, link to definitions (trait lists, thesaurus) via globally unique identifiers, semantic network; apply unit and factor level harmonization